-Over 150 confirmed cases have been launched against states under BITs (to May 2010).
+Over 150 confirmed cases had been launched against states under BITs to May 2010.
 Other cases exist but remain confidential.
 The majority (115 or 73%) of known cases were brought by investors from the US, UK, Germany, France, Netherlands, Belgium, Italy, and Spain, as illustrated here.

 Some free trade agreements may contain an investment chapter that provides for investor-state arbitration.
 Examples include the North American Free Trade Agreement (NAFTA Chapter 11), the Central America-Dominican Republic-U.S. Free Trade Agreement (CAFTA Chapter 10), the Framework Agreement on the Association of Southeast Asian Nations (ASEAN) Investment Area, and a number of bilateral free trade agreements.

 At least three free trade agreements – NAFTA, CAFTA, and ASEAN – have led to investor lawsuits against states.
-Of these, NAFTA has been the most actively used by investors, with over 60 claims filed.
-These have been primarily against Canada (30 cases, as of August 2011), followed by Mexico (17) and the United States (16).
+Of these, NAFTA has been the most actively used by investors, with over 60 claims filed to May 2010.
+These were primarily against Canada (30 cases, as of August 2011), followed by Mexico (17) and the United States (16).